benjamminj/portfolio/src/posts/audit-all-npm-dependencies.md

 ## Intro

 It's no secret that the JavaScript ecosystem is built on the backbone of OSS.
 Need a fully-featured front-end framework with all the batteries included?
-Your answer could be only an `npm install` away.
+Only an `npm install` away.
 Need to parse a URL query string? `npm install querystring`.
-Chances are, any substantial project built in JavaScript will have _some_ OSS dependencies.
+Want some padding before the start of your string? `leftpad` to the rescue!
+Chances are, any substantially large project built in JavaScript will have _some_ OSS dependencies, if not _many_.

 _Note: this isn't a post about when you should install an NPM package vs when you should write some custom code.
 That is certainly a long, nuanced discussion that merits its own post!_

 However, when you start diving into the _legal_ aspects of OSS, you'll quickly find that there are _**a bunch of different open source licenses**_.
 MIT, Apache-2.0, GPL, MPL-2.0, WTFPL, the list can go on and on.

-As an engineer working with open source, it's important that we read the licenses and abide by their restrictions.
+The differences between these licenses can be nuanced and difficult to understand. 😭 But as an engineer working with open source software, it's important that we know the implications of the license that we're using.
+But that's a different post altogether! 😅

 Even if you're being diligent to only use licenses that you have permission to use, it's still likely that your company's legal team is going to want to check this at some point.
 And that makes sense, it's their job to check this type stuff and make sure that the company isn't headed towards legal problems from software licensing issues.